 In total 1,005,000 Board Options were awarded to the members of the Board.
-The Chair of the Board received 402,000 Board Options and the other Baard members received 201,000 Board Options each.
-The cost in 2022, associated with the Board LTIP 2022, excluding any social costs, amounted to TUSD 98.
+The Chair of the Board received 402,000 Board Options and the other Board members received 201,000 Board Options each.
+At the 2023 AGM, Aksel Azrac declined to stand for re-election and the Board Options attributed to him were reduced to 67,000.
+The cost in 2023, associated with the Board LTIP 2022, excluding any social costs, amounted to TEUR 94.
 The cost has been calculated based on the purchase price per share in the Company upon exercise of the Board Options, which corresponds to 120 percent of the volume weighted average price for the Company's share on Nasdaq Stockholm during 18-22 July 2022 (SEK 10.66).
 The calculation takes into account the volatility of the share based on data of peers and a risk free rate of return of 1.8 percent.